Teresa Sarti Strada

-Teresa Sarti Strada, (28 March 1946 – 1 September 2009) was an Italian teacher, pacifist and philanthropist who, together with her husband Gino Strada, founded Emergency, an NGO dedicated to providing free medical treatment to the victims of war, poverty and land mines.
+Teresa Sarti Strada, (28 March 1946 – 1 September 2009) was an Italian teacher, pacifist and philanthropist who, together with her husband Gino Strada, founded Emergency, an NGO dedicated to providing free medical treatment to victims of war, poverty and land mines.
 She was the organization's first president.

 Life

-The youngest daughter of a plumber and housewife, Teresa Sarti was born and raised in Sesto San Giovanni, a working-class suburb of Milan.
+The youngest daughter of a plumber and housewife, Teresa Sarti was born and raised in Sesto San Giovanni, a working-class suburb of Milan, Italy.
 The early death of her mother, when her older sisters had left home and married, left her responsible for the care of her father and the family home.
 In 1968, she graduated in modern literature from the Catholic University of Milan, with a thesis on the teaching of history.

 She began her teaching career at Giolli State Middle School, in Bicocca, a neighbouring district of Milan, whose population was mostly made up of poor immigrants from the south of Italy and dominated by organized crime.
 She continued her teaching career at high schools, first at Agnesi then at Gentileschi.
 In her teaching she recognised – inspired by Bertolt Brecht's poems translated into Italian by Franco Fortini – that history consisted of more than just the kings, conquerors and powerful people of school history textbooks.
 (Note: See Bertolt Brecht's poems, notably Fragen eines lesenden Arbeiters ("Questions from a worker who reads").)
 According to Sandra D'Alessandro, Teresa Sarti was a strict teacher, but was also ready and willing to help students in difficulty, both inside and outside school.